Corporate Governance Guidelines

 Directors who also serve as chief executive officers or in equivalent positions of the Company or other public companies should not serve on more than two other public company boards, and other directors should not serve on more than four other public company boards.
 Current positions in excess of these limits may be maintained unless the Board determines that doing so would impair the director’s service on the Board.

 Any director whose principal occupation or business association has changed substantially from the time he or she was elected to the Board should volunteer to resign from the Board.
-The Nominating and Governance Committee will consider the circumstances and the appropriateness of such director’s continued service.
+The Corporate Responsibility, Sustainability and Governance Committee will consider the circumstances and the appropriateness of such director’s continued service.

 The Board does not believe that it should establish term limits.
 While term limits could help ensure that there are fresh ideas and viewpoints available to the Board, they hold the disadvantage of losing the contribution of directors who have been able to develop, over a period of time, increasing insight into the Company and its operations and, therefore, provide an increasing contribution to the Board as a whole.

-The Board and its Nominating and Governance Committee periodically review the appropriate size of the Board.
+The Board and its Corporate Responsibility, Sustainability and Governance Committee periodically review the appropriate size of the Board.
 The Board will consider changing its size to accommodate outstanding candidates or to satisfy specific governance needs.

-The Chairman of the Board or alternatively, as the Board may determine, one or more co-Chairmen, presides at all meetings of the stockholders and the directors.
-The Chairman of the Board or alternatively, as the Board may determine, one or more co-Chairmen, represents the Company in all matters involving the stockholders of the Company.
-The Chairman or co-Chairmen of the Board works with the Company’s Chief Executive Officer and Board committee chairs to develop agendas for Board and committee meetings.
-The Chairman or co-Chairmen of the Board also performs such other duties the Board may assign to him or her from time to time.
+The Chair of the Board presides at all meetings of the stockholders and the directors.
+The Chair of the Board represents the Company in all matters involving the stockholders of the Company.
+The Chair of the Board works with the Company’s Chief Executive Officer and Board committee chairs to develop agendas for Board and committee meetings.
+The Chair of the Board also performs such other duties the Board may assign to him or her from time to time.

-If the Chairman of the Board or alternatively, as the Board may determine, at least one co-Chairman, is not an "independent" director (as determined by the Board), the Board believes one of the Company's independent directors should serve as the "Lead Director."
+If the Chair of the Board is not an “independent” director (as determined by the Board), the Board believes one of the Company’s independent directors should serve as the “Lead Director.”
 The Lead Director should be elected by the vote of the independent directors.
-The Lead Director, together with the Chairman or one or more co-Chairmen of the Board, performs numerous functions, including working with the Company's Chief Executive Officer and Board committee chairs to develop agendas for Board and committee meetings.
+The Lead Director, together with the Chair of the Board, performs numerous functions, including working with the Company’s Chief Executive Officer and Board committee chairs to develop agendas for Board and committee meetings.
 The Lead Director should also develop agendas for executive sessions of the independent directors.
-In addition, the Lead Director presides at Board meetings and executive sessions when the Chairman or one or more co-Chairmen of the Board is not present, including executive sessions of the independent directors, serves as a liaison between the Chairman or co-Chairmen of the Board and the Chief Executive Officer and the other independent directors, approves information sent to the Board, approves meeting agendas and schedules for the Board, has the authority to call meetings of the independent directors and performs such other functions and responsibilities as requested by the Chairman or co-Chairmen of the Board or the Board from time to time.
-The name of the Lead Director or other means for persons to communicate directly with the independent directors should be disclosed in the Company's annual proxy statement.
+In addition, the Lead Director presides at Board meetings and executive sessions when the Chair of the Board is not present, including executive sessions of the independent directors, serves as a liaison between the Chair of the Board and the Chief Executive Officer and the other independent directors, approves information sent to the Board, approves meeting agendas and schedules for the Board, has the authority to call meetings of the independent directors and performs such other functions and responsibilities as requested by the Chair of the Board or the Board from time to time.
+The name of the Lead Director or other means for persons to communicate directly with the independent directors should be disclosed in the Company’s annual proxy statement.

-The Board elects the Chairman of the Board or alternatively, as the Board may determine, co-Chairmen, and appoints the Company's Chief Executive Officer according to its view of what is best for the Company at any given time.
-The Board believes that one of its most important functions is to protect stockholders' interests through independent oversight of management, including the Chief Executive Officer.
-However, the Board does not believe that effective management oversight necessarily mandates a particular management structure, such as a separation of the role and identities of the Chairman or co-Chairmen of the Board and Chief Executive Officer.
+The Board elects the Chair of the Board and appoints the Company’s Chief Executive Officer according to its view of what is best for the Company at any given time.
+The Board believes that one of its most important functions is to protect stockholders’ interests through independent oversight of management, including the Chief Executive Officer.
+However, the Board does not believe that effective management oversight necessarily mandates a particular management structure, such as a separation of the role and identities of the Chair of the Board and Chief Executive Officer.
 The Board considers it important to retain flexibility to exercise its judgment as to the most appropriate management structure for the Company, based on the particular circumstances facing the Company from time to time.